canax/response/REVISION.md

 * Return self from most methods, partly to ease unittesting in controllers.
 * Refactor sendJson() to use send().
+* Allow sending null to setStatsuCode() and ignore it.

 v1.0.7 (2017-09-11)